 Here is an example from McDonald’s privacy policy describing their international data transfer standards.

-Privacy policy under different data privacy laws
+Privacy policy requirements under global data privacy laws

 GDPR